Brown University: Resource centers

 Brown has several resource centers on campus.
 The centers often act as sources of support as well as safe spaces for students to explore certain aspects of their identity.
 Additionally, the centers often provide physical spaces for students to study and have meetings.
 Although most centers are identity-focused, some provide academic support as well.

 The Brown Center for Students of Color (BCSC) is a space that provides support for students of color.
 Established in 1972 at the demand of student protests, the BCSC encourages students to engage in critical dialogue, develop leadership skills, and promote social justice.
 The center houses various programs for students to share their knowledge and engage in discussion.
 Programs include the Third World Transition Program, the Minority Peer Counselor Program, the Heritage Series, and other student-led initiatives.
 Additionally, the BCSC hopes to foster community among the students it serves by providing spaces for students to meet and study.

 The Sarah Doyle Women's Center aims to provide a space for members of the Brown community to examine and explore issues surrounding gender.
 The center was named after one of the first women to attend Brown, Sarah Doyle.
 The center emphasizes intersectionality in its conversations on gender, encouraging people to see gender as present and relevant in various aspects of life.
 The center hosts programs and workshops in order to facilitate dialogue and provide resources for students, faculty, and staff.

 Other centers include the LGBTQ Center, the Undocumented, First-Generation College and Low-Income Student (U-FLi) Center, and the Curricular Resource Center.

 Activism

-1968 Black Student Walkout
+1968 Black student walkout

 On December 5, 1968, several Black women from Pembroke College initiated a walkout in protest of an atmosphere at the colleges described by Black students as a "stifling, frustrating, [and] degrading place for Black students" after feeling the colleges were non-responsive to their concerns.
 In total, 65 Black students participated in the walkout.
 Their principal demand was to increase Black student enrollment to 11% of the student populace, in an attempt to match that of the proportion in the US.
 This ultimately resulted in a 300% increase in Black enrollment the following year, but some demands have yet to be met.

 Rape lists

-In the 1990s, walls in womens' bathrooms in the John D. Rockefeller Jr. Library were used to graffiti names of alleged male rapists.
+In the 1990s, walls in women's bathrooms in the John D. Rockefeller Jr. Library were used to graffiti names of alleged male rapists.
 The practice caused the school to re-evaluate how it handles sexual misbehaviour on campus.